 A few of the fields (approximately 3%) on our forms are not identified programmatically.
 This means that not all of our forms can be completed using auto-complete.
 This fails WCAG 2.1 success criterion 1.3.5.

 We are in the process of replacing many of the forms on our website.
-All new forms published after September 2020 will meet this standard, and we anticipate that older forms will be replaced by the end of 2022.
+All new forms published after September 2020 will meet this standard, and we anticipate that older forms will be replaced by mid 2023.

 Some of our interactive forms (approximately 0.3%) are difficult to navigate using a keyboard.
 For example, because some form controls are missing a 'label' tag.
 Many of these issues will be fixed as we move to a new platform for our forms.

-A few of our interactive forms (for example, Report a Planning Breach) feature warning text which is styled as red text on a red background.
+A few of our interactive forms (for example, Comment on a Planning Application) feature warning text which is styled as red text on a red background.
 This makes the text difficult to read and fails WCAG 2.1 success criterion 1.4.3.
 These forms are provided by Civica W360.
 We have ended our contract with this supplier and are working to convert the forms to a new provider.
-The completion date for this work is 30 September 2022.
+The completion date for this work is 01 Feb 2023.

 These forms also fail to resize adequately when zoomed into 400% or above - the warning text obscures the form text at this size.
 This fails WCAG 2.1 success criterion 1.4.10.
 These forms will be removed and replaced by 30 January 2022.

 A few of our pages (0.4%) scroll in two dimensions on small screens.
 This fails WCAG 2.1 success criterion 1.4.10.
 This issues affects a very small number of pages and a very small number of devices (for example, the iPhone 5 or iPhone SE).
 The issue can be resolved by the user rotating their device to landscape mode.